To create a more healthy, sustainable, and local food system by creating a market for homegrown food.

 Fresh Food Connect is home to people who are tackling food insecurity by linking home gardeners with food rescue organizations.
 Contact them to learn more:

 Helen is committed to serious work without taking herself too seriously.
 She has dedicated her career building organizations and participating in efforts that work towards equity, primarily with a focus on food systems.
-Over the last ten years, Helen served as a Co-Founder and Board Member of Boulder Food Rescue, Co-Founder of Seattle Food Rescue, Director of Food Rescue Alliance, Program Manager at Metro Caring, and now has the pleasure of leading Fresh Food Connect.
-She is a passionate traveler, with most of her recent months eating her way through Oaxaca, Mexico.
+Over the last ten years, Helen served as a Co-Founder and Board Member of Boulder Food Rescue, Co-Founder of Seattle Food Rescue, Director of Food Rescue Alliance, Program Manager at Metro Caring, and CEO of Fresh Food Connect.
+Now, Helen is working with Senator Hickenlooper's office focusing her time in Southwest Colorado, and serves in an advisory role with Fresh Food Connect, continuing to push the organization’s growth.

 Laura has almost 20 years experience in community based food work, including Denver Urban Gardens, American Community Gardening Association, Florida Organic Growers and Sprout City Farms.
-She recently joined Fresh Food Connect as the Community Engagement and Marketing Director and is excited to provide more opportunities to connect food and community nationwide.
+She joined Fresh Food Connect in 2019 as the Product and Operations Director and is excited to provide more opportunities to connect food and community nationwide.
 Outside of work, you’ll find Laura in the garden or in the kitchen finding new ways to prepare vegetables.

 Michelle is currently a master’s candidate in the Nutrition and Food Studies Program at George Mason University in Fairfax, Virginia.
 She is a fluent and native Spanish speaker and an interpreter for the Latinx community.
 Michelle is passionate about healthy foods and helping communities segregated by food apartheid achieve access to fresh foods via urban agriculture initiatives and food rescue operations.
 Her personal mission is to empower local communities with nutrition knowledge and access, while helping to instill more sustainable norms and behaviors around food choices and our natural environment.
 During her free time, you will find Michelle dancing her heart out to the beat of her dance fitness classes; camping, hiking, and cooking in the great outdoors; and gardening in her small, but very loved vegetable garden.